sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/matrix5.svg'</img>

-As we have seen, Pitch blocks are used inside the Graphical-notation Matrix block to indicate pitches you may want to select.
+As we have seen, Pitch blocks are used inside the Pitch-time Matrix block to indicate pitches you may want to select.
 They are also used inside of Note blocks to specify the pitch(s) to be played when the Note block is run.